November 1, 2023

 As of the first of November of 2023, I am not accepting any new work for the near future.
 If I have started work on a project I will certainly complete it, and if you had contacted me about conservation work prior to November 1st, I will certainly honor that.
 Again, I am no longer taking on any new work.
 I am leaving my website up and functional.

 Texas Gravestone Conservation performs conservation (repair) services for gravestones and other cemetery stonework.
 Whether they’re called “gravestones”, “tombstones”, or “monuments”, Texas Gravestone Conservation can repair, conserve, and preserve them.
 TGC performs cleaning, leveling/resetting, repair to broken and fallen markers, and other cemetery related services, including repairs from storm damage and vandalism.
 I also serve as an assessor for vandalism and accident damages in legal cases involving cemetery markers.

 TGC is located in Brenham, TX and serves clients who are mainly in a 160-mile radius of Washington County, including Houston, Galveston, El Campo, Victoira, Goliad, Seguin, New Braunfels, Austin, Georgetown, Temple, College Station, and Livingston.

 Also, I am the sole proprietor of TGC, certificated by the International Preservation Studies Center in Mount Carroll, IL, and I do all of the work myself.

 P. O. Box 1266

 Brenham, TX 77834-1266

 Would you like to help ensure that a gravestone in need of conservation receives it?
-I selected a stone at Prairie Lea Cemetery in Brenham that was "adopted" and saved.
-The cost of the work reflected my discounting labor costs.
-I will soon post another stone for which I can find no living relations and that is in danger.
+I select stones for which I can find no living descendants and that are in need of work.
+The cost of the work reflects my discounting labor costs.

 or browse my website.